-Headquartered in Perth, Early Start Australia currently has clinics in the Australian Capital Territory, New South Wales, Northern Territory, Queensland, Victoria and Western Australia.
+Headquartered in Perth, Early Start Australia currently has clinics in the Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Victoria and Western Australia.
 Our vision is to be a world class therapy service, delivering evidence-based therapies and support to children, families and the wider community in Australia.